panzerdragoonlegacy/website/PRODUCTION.md

    `sudo docker-compose -f docker-compose.prod.yml up -d`

-5. Go to https://www.panzerdragoonlegacy.com in your web browser and verify.
+5. Ensure that there are no errors in the output.
+Once the database and Paperclip attachments are restored into the volumes that were created by Docker Compose you can verify that the app is working by going to the site's domain in your web browser.

 ## Restore a Database Backup into Docker Volume